Style and Design

 As we've mentioned above, some users have mention roughness to the finish in places.
 We'd recommend buying some decent quality sandpaper and ironing out any blemishes at the time of construction prior to decoration.
 It's worth spending a little time on the finish and filling any knotholes and splits you might find - this will pay dividends in the long run.

 You won't find many other corner summerhouses to beat the Hampton in terms of value.
-It's popular and widely available so you'll find prices vary a bit - check our our price guide above.
-If you're looking for something to compare the Hampton against, the 7x7 Cranbourne, Barclay, Standard and Premier 7x7 and 8x8 and Premier 9x9 corner summerhouses are worth checking out.
+It's popular and widely available - and there can be huge variations in price - up to 60% in some cases.
+So be sure to check out our price guide above.
+If you're looking for something to compare the Hampton against, the Larkspur, Barclay, Standard and Premier 7x7 and 8x8 and Premier 9x9 corner summerhouses are worth checking out.
 You don't get the opening side windows with these though.